227 Bridge Street,

 10 people favorited this theater

-Opened in 1903, this theater initially began as a legitimate and vaudeville house before turning to movies later.
+Opened in 1903, the Colonial Theatre initially began as a legitimate and vaudeville house before turning to movies by 1914.

 The Colonial Theatre is famous for being featured in the 1958 sci-fi low budget classic “The Blob” starring a very young Steve McQueen.
 The theatre also makes a cameo appearance in 1978’s “Grease”.